Welcome

 Other academic activities

-I have been on program committees for conferences such as KDD, CIKM, EMCL PKDD, BNAIC and Benelearn, was sponsor chair for PKDD and organized workshops at KDD and PKDD, and organized Benelearn 2011 (conference chair) and am Society and Industry Chair for BNAIC-Benelearn 2020.
-I have also organized data mining competitions based on The Insurance Company (TIC) Benchmark, which has also been contributed to the UCI KDD repository.
+I have been on program committees for conferences such as KDD, CIKM, ECMLPKDD, IDA, ECAI, Discovery Science, ICPM, MISDOOM, BNAIC and Benelearn.
+I was sponsor chair for ECMLPKDD 2013, organized workshops at KDD and PKDD, and organized the Benelearn 2011 (conference chair) and Society and Industry Chair for BNAIC-Benelearn 2020.
+I have also organized data mining competitions based on The Insurance Company (TIC) Benchmark, which has also been contributed to the UCI KDD repository, as well as the ECMLPKDD 2024 and 2025 Discovery Challenges.
 I also regularly write and present for the general public.

 Check out Other Activities for more detail.